lexNwimue/mono-assessment/README.md

 ## Problem

 In a banking application that integrates with multiple external banks, each outgoing transaction to a third-party bank returns a status code indicating success or failure.
-For operational visibility and decision support (e.g., retry logic, confidence indicators), we need to track and display the **success rate** of transactions to each destination bank.
+For operational visibility and decision support (confidence indicators), we need to track and display the **success rate** of transactions to each destination bank.

 This success rate should:
 - Reflect recent behavior (e.g., last 15 minutes)